Here are answers to some of our most common questions:

 A: See "What is a Gold Valve®?"
 The truth is that the velocity of the damper is controlled by the input (the size and shape of the bump as well as the speed at which it is hit) as well as the damping setup.
-The real secret is in the valving.
+The Gold Valve® is designed to eliminate restriction by improving flow to allow for a setup that is both plush initially and improves bottoming resistance.
 The huge ports of the Gold Valve® allow incredible valving flexibility.
 If we wanted to, the valving could actually be setup so stiff with a Gold Valve®that it is as bad as stock.
 Of course we don't want that.
 What it allows though, is the ability to make a damping setup both firm and plush at the same time.

 Q: Gold Valves have been out for a number of years.
 Why are Gold Valves still needed on current models?